- Financial reporting

 - Associates, joint arrangements and statements of cash flow

-This financial analysis training course is suitable for:
+This financial reporting and analysis course is ideal for:

 - Accounting and financial specialists.